commontoolsinc/tutorials/install-ct.md

     email: ellyse@common.tools
 keywords: commontools, install
 abstract: |
-  In this section, we install the code and servers need to run the Common Tools runtime locally.
+  In this section, we install the code and servers needed to run the Common Tools runtime locally.
 ---
 ## Install Common Tools

-Getting the basic Common Tools runtime up and running locally consists of 3 steps
+Getting the basic Common Tools runtime up and running locally consists of 4 steps
 1. Install Deno
 1. Get the code
 1. Configure any AI or extra services you want to run locally